 This is our Complete Guide to Surfing Tamarindo in Costa Rica.

 Along the Northern Pacific coast of Costa Rica, not too far from Playa Langosta, you’ll find the ever-popular surf town of Tamarindo.
-Situated in the province of Guanacaste Caste on the Nicoya Peninsula, it’s a normally quiet, relaxed town, but the holiday season brings a whole wealth of tourists and surfers there to catch some waves and enjoy the surrounding tropical beauty.
+Situated in the province of Guanacaste Caste on the Nicoya Peninsula, it’s a normally quiet, relaxed town, but the vacation season brings a whole wealth of tourists and surfers to catch some waves and enjoy the surrounding tropical beauty.

 How to get to Tamarindo

 Most people get into Tamarindo by air.
 The nearest airport is the Daniel Oduber Airport in Liberia, with connections from a wide range of cities, including Houston, Atlanta, New York, Panama, Toronto, and Miami.
 Once you arrive at the airport, you’re roughly 45 minutes out of the city.

 At the airport, it’s easy to arrange for a taxi or shuttle to pick you up, to hire there on the spot (though this is often more expensive) or to take a public bus (though this takes around 2 hours to reach the city due to detours).

 There’s also the international Juan Santamaria airport, which is about 4-5 hours out of Tamarindo.
 If you’re up for a long, scenic drive, there are plenty of car rental companies you can find at the airport.